lokimckay-graveyard/pissbet-api/README.md

 ```
 npm run start -- <options>

--d              Developer mode - populates the SQLite3 db with mockdata if enabled
+-d (devMode)        Developer mode - populates the SQLite3 db with mockdata if enabled
--p              Enable/disable the GraphiQL playground
+-p (playground)     Enable/disable the GraphiQL playground
 --port              Specify which port the GraphQL API will run on (default 4000)
 --path              Specify the URL path where the GraphQL API is accessible (default /graphQL)
 ```